dropmeaword/paraphonic/README.md

 If everything went well you should see no output the `service` command only produces output when something goes wrong.

+#### How to give the ptive portal another domain name

+Because we run our own DNS in the Rpi you can give the website any DNS name entry we like, the default hand configured ones are `paraphonic.com` and `polydiso.com` but you can call it anything you like.

+You just have to add an entry to this file `/etc/paraphonic.hosts`.

 ## Web control panel

 The Rpi AP runs a simple web-based configuration panel, which you can find at [http://192.168.42.1:8080](http://192.168.42.1:8080) ask for login credentials.